Utsavch189/docker-django-node-webapp/README.md

 7. COPY : use to just copying things.</br>
 8. ADD :  ADD has some features (like local-only tar extraction and remote URL support) that are not immediately obvious. </br>
 9. WORKDIR : The WORKDIR instruction in a Dockerfile sets the current working directory for subsequent instructions in the Dockerfile.</br>
+10. ENTRYPOINT : Same as cmd but it executes before cmd. </br>

 ## Different between COPY and ADD in Dockerfile